Christmas in July Party Ideas and Tips

 Christmas in July Food

-The foods you serve at Christmas dinner may be a little too heavy for party in the summer, so do a lighter, summery take on some of the foods you would normally serve on Christmas!
+The foods you serve at Christmas dinner may be a little too heavy for a party in the summer, so do a lighter, summery take on some of the foods you would normally serve on Christmas!
 For example, instead of preparing and carving an entire turkey, craft up some unique turkey sandwiches.
 Instead of warm mashed potatoes, make a delicious potato salad.
 Rather than getting out the fancy plates and silverware, serve your guests with Christmas themed paper goods.
 This way, you can throw everything in the trash when you’re done.
 Place a wintery colored or candy cane striped table cover on the table to add to the decorations.

 The same goes for the cocktails!
 Instead of serving hot chocolate or thick eggnog, make frozen eggnog drinks, peppermint flavored martinis, and other things of that nature.
-You could even serve strawberry and lime margaritas, but add a drop of food coloring to them to make the colors darker.
+You could even serve strawberry and lime margaritas, but add a drop of food coloring to them to make the red and green colors darker.

 Christmas in July Activities